teach-afp/www/input/lecture1.md

 * Only the knowledge about the string is needed to *produce* the result.
   We say that `f` is a pure function.
-* Input and output are key for real world programs!
+* What about external input and output?
-* Haskell has a distinctive feature with respect to other programming languages
+* Haskell has a distinctive feature with respect to other programming languages:
   <div class="alert alert-info">
   Pure code is separated from that which could affect the external world!
   </div>